Dec1mo/Vietnamese-Chatbot-From-Scratch/README.md

 ---

-<p align="center"> 🤖 A Messenger chatbot built without any frameworks which is able to chat, send stickers, provide information, help users order drinks and pay.
+<p align="center"> 🤖 A Messenger chatbot built without any frameworks which is able to chat, provide information, help users order drinks and pay.
     <br>
 </p>